mentice/docker-jobber/README.md

 This provides the complete provenance for each job enabling reproducible results.

 # Installation
-You'll need [Docker](www.docker.com/get-started) of course, then just install using pip (Docker Jobber requires Python3):
+You'll need [Docker](www.docker.com/get-started) of course, then just install the `jobber` command using pip (Docker Jobber requires Python3):

 ```
-pip install djobber
+pip install docker-jobber
 ```

 # Usage
 Using Docker Jobber is very similar to just using Docker by itself:
 * You write instructions for constructing Docker images in Dockerfiles
-* You build Docker images with the build command (e.g. `djobber build`)
+* You build Docker images with the build command (e.g. `jobber build`)
-* You execute jobs with the run command (e.g. `djobber run`)
+* You execute jobs with the run command (e.g. `jobber run`)

-> Note: `docker run` starts a container that will continue to exist on the Docker host even after the container exits, `djobber run` instead snapshots the file system and then deletes the container at exit.
+> Note: `docker run` starts a container that will continue to exist on the Docker host even after the container exits, `jobber run` instead snapshots the file system and then deletes the container at exit.
 The file system snapshot is saved as the *result image* for the run.